rahulhaque/laravel-filepond/README.md

 </script>
 ```

-Now selecting a file with FilePond input field which will upload the file in the temporary directory right away and append the hidden input in the form.
+Now selecting a file with FilePond input field will upload the file in the temporary directory immediately and append the hidden input in the form.
 Submit the form to process the uploaded file like below in your controller.

 In `UserAvatarController.php` get and process the submitted file by calling the `moveTo()` method from the `Filepond` facade which will return the moved file information as well as delete the file from the temporary storage.